 Internet Protocol (IP)-Based Networks and Management of Internet Resources

-Fixed and mobile broadband Internet are critical infrastructures in the growing global economy.
-As explained previously in section 2.3.1.j, the increased use of the Internet enhances the value of the network as a result of the “network effect” and Metcalfe’s Law and encourages additional development of applications, information services and content, due to the nature of the Internet and the ‘end-to-end principle’ siting intelligence at the edges allowing for the easy introduction of new applications [source: Nominet].
+Fixed and mobile broadband networks are considered by some to be critical communications infrastructures in the growing global economy.
+As explained previously in section 2.3.1.j, the increased use of the Internet enhances the value of the network and encourages additional development of applications, information services and content, due to the nature of the Internet allowing for the easy introduction of new applications [source: Nominet].
 Internet services are today widely used, although challenges regarding quality of service (QoS), uncertainty of origin for some applications, and high costs of international Internet connectivity (IIC) persist for many developing countries.
-Today, many countries are looking at promoting the development of national infrastructure with the creation of national IXPs and improving the environment for the growth of local content and applications (e.g. Kenya and Nigeria) [source: Nominet].
+Today, many countries are looking at promoting the development of national communications infrastructure with the creation of national IXPs and improving the environment for the growth of local content and applications (e.g. Kenya and Nigeria) [source: Nominet].
 Most carriers endeavor to provide a satisfactory level of service to end-users [source: U.S.A.].

-Thanks to innovation and investment, the Internet has become a critical information infrastructure, a vital part of national and international infrastructures and an engine of growth in the twenty-first century.
+Thanks to innovation and investment, the Internet has become a critical communication infrastructure, and an engine of growth in the twenty-first century.
 The Internet will continue to evolve and introduce new ways to acquire, produce, circulate and consume information.
 Encouraging competition, thereby providing high-speed Internet at low prices, will continue changing the way we produce and sell products and services for the benefit of all people [source: ISOC Bulgaria].

-On the basis of such growth, demands are now growing on the existing Internet infrastructure.
+On the basis of such growth, demands are now growing on the existing communications infrastructure.
 One view is that the underlying technical architecture of the present Internet may not have been designed for, and hence may not be sufficiently robust, to support some new classes of applications and services.
 Security, identity management and multilingualism are commonly cited examples.
 Another view is that the current architecture has allowed astonishing levels of innovation and growth with, in particular, massive uptake of video traffic and multi-user applications [source: UK].
 Opinions differ as to how well current infrastructure may be able to continue to evolve and grow to cope with growth in demand.
+However, thus far, the Internet has proven capable of adapting through the introduction of new protocols to address security issues and multilingualism, as evident in the implementation and adoption of DNSSEC, IPv6, and IDNs.
+Many of these issues are also being dealt with through the application of other technical and non-technical approaches such as domestic and international public policy and education.

 The high costs of the circuits for IIC between Least Developed Countries (LDCs) and the Internet backbone networks remains a persistent problem for these countries.
 An enabling and competitive environment must be in place to allow for availability of affordable bandwidth for cross-border and in-country interconnection, as well as to enable ISPs to make commercial arrangements for peering or transit [source: Cisco].
 Para.
 50 of the Tunis Agenda (2005) acknowledged there are concerns, particularly amongst developing countries, that the charges for IIC should be better balanced to enhance access.
 It called for the development of strategies for increasing affordable global connectivity, thereby facilitating improved and equitable access for all, by: